daniel-lee-wilkinson/energy_mix_optimisation/report.md

-# Energy Mix Optimization Project Report
+# Energy Mix Optimisation Project Report

 ## 1. Project Goal

 The primary goal of this project is to determine an optimal mix of photovoltaic (PV) solar power, wind power, and grid electricity supply to meet a specified annual energy demand for a given location (given the example of Moomba, South Australia).
-The optimization aims to minimize the overall Global Warming Potential (GWP) associated with the energy generation mix, subject to a constraint on the total available land area for PV and wind installations.
+The optimisation aims to minimize the overall Global Warming Potential (GWP) associated with the energy generation mix, subject to a constraint on the total available land area for PV and wind installations.

 ## 2. Key Questions Addressed

 This analysis seeks to answer the following questions:

-*   What is the optimal installed capacity (in MW) for PV and Wind energy required to meet the target annual demand while minimizing GWP, given the available land?
+*   What is the optimal installed capacity (in MW) for PV and Wind energy required to meet the target annual demand while minimising GWP, given the available land?
-*   How much land (in km²) is utilized by the optimal PV and Wind installations?
+*   How much land (in km²) is utilised by the optimal PV and Wind installations?
-*   What is the resulting minimum GWP (in kg CO2e/kWh) for the optimized energy mix?
+*   What is the resulting minimum GWP (in kg CO2e/kWh) for the optimised energy mix?
 *   What is the percentage contribution of PV, Wind, and the Grid to the total annual energy supply in the optimal scenario?
 *   How does the energy supply from renewables and the required grid backup vary on an hourly and monthly basis?
 *   How frequently does the renewable generation fall short of meeting the hourly demand (requiring grid intervention)?